EPA-WG/custom-element/README.md

 # custom-element
-`Declarative Custom Element` is a part of pure `Declarative Web Application` stack.
+`Declarative Custom Element` (DCE) is a part of pure `Declarative Web Application` stack.
 A proof of concept as a part of [WCCG in Declarative custom elements](https://github.com/w3c/webcomponents-cg/issues/32#issuecomment-1321037301) and [Declarative Web Application](https://github.com/EPA-WG/dwa#readme) discussion.
 The functionality of DCE and its data access does not require programming using JavaScript.